eigourinne/handwrite-recognizer/README.md

 ## the project mainly consists of a recognizer and a classifier:

-the classifier based on res-cnn (channel attention + spiral attention) network, trained by enhanced-mnist handwrite-numbers databases(randomly rotate or erase or add guass blur)
+- classifier:based on res-cnn (channel attention + spiral attention) network, trained by enhanced-mnist handwrite-numbers databases(randomly rotate or erase or add guass blur)

-the recognizer use opencv's findcontour method to find the place of numbers in the picture, then use rotate rectangle to detect the zone, reshape it to 28*28 pixels and pass it to the classifier
+- recognizer:use opencv's findcontour method to find the place of numbers in the picture, then use rotate rectangle to detect the zone, reshape it to 28*28 pixels and pass it to the classifier

 ## structure